Accessing the World through Zeros and Ones – by Luisa Duarte

 In the other work on this show, the artist establishes a dialogue with the collection of the institution.
 On a wall, seven light panels show numerous zeros and ones in movement.
 By the side of each panel, there is a tag with a painting’s technical specifications.
 The light panels show binary codes which represent the paintings referred to in the tag or, in other words, the very image in digital language.
 Cama chose seven nude drawings from the collection digitally reproduced in the institution’s website.
 Right there, in front of us, works by famous artists such as Tarsila do Amaral, Milton Da Costa and Anita Malfatti.
 Instead of seeing the works, we get to see the codes that digitally constitute them.

 Here the artist follows his research through the universe of digital images and questions the relationship between spectator and public collections, whose visibility in Brazil is almost nil.
 It’s a conceptual work in the early 21st century.
 In the 60s, J. Kosuth created the work that has become an icon for this trend, “One and Three Chars (1965)”, made out of a chair, the photo of this chair and the definition a dictionary offers for the word “chair”.
 Art has become less visual and more discourse.
 Today, making a comment of this nature requires different codes.
 Felipe Cama is aware of the new rules of the game, thinking critically about the place of art in this present time, that represents itself, aseptically, not by words anymore, but by zeros and ones.

-Originally published on the folder of Felipe Cama’s exhibition at São Paulo Cultural Center, 2007.
+Text for the exhibition Felipe Cama, São Paulo Cultural Center, 2007.